nikhakimi27/Strattonshire-Ventures-Assessment/README.md

 # Strattonshire-Ventures-Assessment

-A simple project using The Movie DB using Kotlin and Android.
+A simple project using The Movie DB using Kotlin and Android for Mobile App Developer position at Strattonshire-Ventures.

 ## Development Process